 Are those with less education more likely to be victimized by credit report errors?
-That's what a first-of-its-kind report issued Feb.
-11 by the Federal Trade Commission suggests.
+That’s what a report issued by the Federal Trade Commission suggests

 Of people with at least some college education, 20 percent or fewer had confirmed credit report errors.
 For those with a high school education, it was worse: Nearly 30 percent had errors.
 Worse still, nearly 20 percent those with a high school education or less had errors big enough to cause credit score changes.
 Just about 12 percent of those with at least some college education had those kinds of errors.